Tax Information for International Students and Scholars

 Regardless of how you choose to complete your tax forms, you should keep all copies of your tax returns.
 You may need them when applying for future immigration benefits.

 If you will be receiving a 1042 form from Stanford payroll, please wait till you receive it before using the software.

-The new Glacier Tax Prep codes will be available end February.
+The new Glacier Tax Prep codes are now available.

 International students and scholars may also be responsible for filing California State Taxes.
 Although, Glacier Tax Prep Software assists with filing federal taxes, you will need to seek alternative software options (Examples: CA Tax Board, Sprintax, Turbotax, HR Block) for completion of state taxes.
 The information provided below is offered directly by the State of California Tax Board.
 Please review their "Individual Filing Requirements" section for more information.